Scott Thorson: Lawsuit and book

 In 1982, after he was dismissed by Liberace, Thorson filed a $113 million lawsuit against Liberace, part of which was a palimony suit.
 This was the first same-sex palimony case filed in U.S. history.
 Thorson decided to sue because he claimed that Liberace threw him out on the streets with nothing.
 Liberace continued to deny that he was homosexual, and during court depositions in 1984, he insisted that Thorson was never his lover.
 Throughout their lawsuit, Thorson stated that Liberace referred to him in the media as a disgruntled employee, a liar, a gold digger, and claimed that there was never a sexual relationship between them.

 The case was settled out of court in 1986, with Thorson receiving a $95,000 cash settlement, plus three cars and three pet dogs worth another $20,000 (a total of $ today).
 Thorson visited and reconciled with Liberace shortly before the entertainer's death in February 1987.
-Thorson said, after Liberace had died, that he settled because he knew that Liberace was dying, and that Thorson had intended to sue based on conversion of property rather than palimony.
+After Liberace's death, Thorson said he settled the suit because he knew that Liberace was dying, and that Thorson had intended to sue based on conversion of property rather than palimony.

 A year after Liberace's death, Thorson published a book about their relationship, Behind the Candelabra: My Life with Liberace.

 In the Canadian-American television film Liberace: Behind the Music (1988), Thorson was portrayed by Michael Dolan.

 Thorson's book was later adapted into the 2013 film Behind the Candelabra, in which Thorson was played by Matt Damon opposite Michael Douglas as Liberace.
 The movie aired on HBO on May 26, 2013.
-The film was directed by Steven Soderbergh from a screenplay by Richard LaGravenese, with music by Academy Award-winning composer Marvin Hamlisch.
+The film was directed by Steven Soderbergh from a screenplay by Richard LaGravenese, with music adapted by Academy Award-winning composer Marvin Hamlisch.